Category Definition

 CogniAgentia is building the company around this category.

-The company’s research, doctrine, and product directions are designed to make influence visible, measurable, and understandable across communications, organizations, and ecosystems.
+The company’s research, doctrine, and product family make influence visible, measurable, and understandable across communications, organizations, and ecosystems.